• Skip to primary navigation

 Check Latest Price

-The analog tuner and volume control can effectively tune into any AM, FM, or NOAA station for continuous listening or receiving alerts.
-The powerful 1 watt LED flashlight will easily light your way, and the automatically-activated reading light will keep your campsite or tent gently illuminated for evening activities.
-In a pinch, the internal power bank can give your phone a boost, possibly helping make that crucial phone call in emergencies.
+The analog tuner and volume dial reach AM, FM, or NOAA stations for continuous listening or alerts.
+A 1-watt LED flashlight lights your way, and the reading light kicks on automatically to keep a tent or campsite lit for evening tasks.
+In a pinch, the power bank can give a phone enough of a boost for one crucial call.

-What To Look For In Your Survival Radio
+What To Look For In A Survival Radio

 The most important thing to keep in mind is battery capacity.

-The 3rd point to pay attention to is your charging and power options.
+The third factor: your charging and power options.

-One of the great features of many emergency radios is the versatility in bands.
+One of the great features of many emergency radios is band versatility.
 Pictured here, the Kaito Voyager has AM, FM, and 2 shortwave bands.

 FAQs

-Lithium-ion batteries are a relatively newer technology, while NiMH batteries have been around for a long time.
-You have probably seen NiMH batteries in cordless home phones.
-They usually have a series of small cells that are bound together, and connect to the device with a small pigtail.
-Lithium batteries are similar in appearance but are far more effective in their duties.
-Lithium batteries can hold larger charges, have longer lifespans, and can discharge to a lower level without battery damage than NiMH cells.
+Lithium-ion batteries are newer technology; NiMH batteries have been around much longer, and you’ve probably seen them in cordless home phones.
+Both use a series of small cells bound together, but lithium batteries outperform NiMH in most ways: they hold larger charges, last longer, and discharge to a lower level without damage.

 Are any of these radios waterproof?

-Yes!
-All of the radios we’ve highlighted have at least a rating of IPX3 water resistance.
-This means they can be in running water of up to 10 liters per minute for 5 minutes.
-While they shouldn’t be submerged, they will stand up to being in heavy rain or storms.
+Yes.
+Every radio we’ve highlighted carries at least an IPX3 water-resistance rating, meaning it can handle running water of up to 10 liters per minute for 5 minutes.
+Don’t submerge them, but they’ll stand up to heavy rain or storms without issue.

 How quickly can I charge these radios?

-Generally speaking, the hand crank dynamos can recharge approximately 250mAh per hour, when cranked at roughly 2-3 revolutions per second.
-The solar panels are going to be largely for maintenance charging and keeping the power bank full and will take at least 6-8 hours of direct sun to fill the internal battery.
-On units that have Micro USB or AC charging, a full charge can occur in just a couple of hours or less depending on battery capacity.
+Hand-crank dynamos generally recharge around 250mAh per hour at 2-3 revolutions per second.
+Solar panels work best for maintenance charging and take at least 6-8 hours of direct sun to fill the battery.
+Units with USB or AC charging can reach a full charge in a couple of hours or less, depending on battery capacity.

-Do the SOS functions send any sort of radio signal?
+Do the SOS functions send any kind of radio signal?

-No. None of these radios are capable of broadcasting in the manner of an EPIRB, or emergency position indicating radio beacon, for example.
-The SOS functions are limited to an emergency flashing LED or an audible SOS alarm that can be heard from a significant distance in the wilderness.
+No. None of these radios broadcast like an EPIRB (emergency position-indicating radio beacon).
+Their SOS functions are limited to a flashing LED or an audible alarm loud enough to carry across a significant distance in the wilderness.

 How much do these units weigh?